satishsg/grocery-tracker/blog/grocery-insights-and-paperless-ngx.md

 I am the type of person who does not remember what things cost at the store.
 I walk out with a full cart and, five minutes later, could not tell you if the eggs were $4 or $8.
-This is a problem, because my wife will ask "how much was it?" about literally anything, and "I don't know, I didn't look" is not an answer that improves my standing in the household.
+This is a problem, because someone will ask "how much was it?" about literally anything, and "I don't know, I didn't look" is not an answer that improves my standing in the household.